 Social media is an ever-evolving medium, always changing and moving on to the next big thing.
 But for marketers, keeping on top of the latest social media trends is essential, as 4.48 billion people use social media worldwide, and that number just keeps rising.

-Whether it’s a newcomer like TikTok changing the way people engage with video content, or influencer marketing offering a higher ROI than standard social media ads, B2B marketers need to be aware of what’s happening in the world of social media if they want to stay relevant.
+Whether it’s relatively new platforms like TikTok changing the way people engage with video content, or influencer marketing offering a higher ROI than standard social media ads, B2B marketers need to be aware of what’s happening in the world of social media if they want to stay relevant.

 TikTok, Snapchat, and Pinterest ads